jhpce-jhu/jhpce_mkdocs/docs/help/faq.md

 - Why do I see a mass of error messages about "GL" and "GPU" every time I launch RStudio?

 ???
 "Click to expand answer"
     Those errors are normal.
 RStudio expects to be run on a computer with an attached display driven by a local graphics processing card and supported by a set of graphics software libraries and device drivers.
-We don’t have such cards in our rack-mounted systems.
+We don’t have such cards in our rack-mounted systems, nor the software that goes with them.

 ## Slurm
 - There is a dedicated [SLURM FAQ](../slurm/slurm-faq.md) document

 ## SSH
-- Variety of questions about ssh - please see our [ssh document](../access/ssh.md).
+- For a variety of questions about ssh - please see our [ssh document](../access/ssh.md).

 ## X11
 - My X11 forwarding stops working after 20 minutes